twitter/the-algorithm/navi/navi/README.md

-# Navi: High-Performance Machine Learning Serving Server in Rust
+# Navi: High-Pelonrformancelon Machinelon Lelonarning Selonrving Selonrvelonr in Rust

-Navi is a high-performance, versatile machine learning serving server implemented in Rust, tailored for production usage.
-It's designed to efficiently serve within the Twitter tech stack, offering top-notch performance while focusing on core features.
+Navi is a high-pelonrformancelon, velonrsatilelon machinelon lelonarning selonrving selonrvelonr implelonmelonntelond in Rust, tailorelond for production usagelon.
+It's delonsignelond to elonfficielonntly selonrvelon within thelon Twittelonr telonch stack, offelonring top-notch pelonrformancelon whilelon focusing on corelon felonaturelons.

-## Key Features
+## Kelony Felonaturelons

-- **Minimalist Design Optimized for Production Use Cases**: Navi delivers ultra-high performance, stability, and availability, engineered to handle real-world application demands with a streamlined codebase.
+- **Minimalist Delonsign Optimizelond for Production Uselon Caselons**: Navi delonlivelonrs ultra-high pelonrformancelon, stability, and availability, elonnginelonelonrelond to handlelon relonal-world application delonmands with a strelonamlinelond codelonbaselon.
-- **gRPC API Compatibility with TensorFlow Serving**: Seamless integration with existing TensorFlow Serving clients via its gRPC API, enabling easy integration, smooth deployment, and scaling in production environments.
+- **gRPC API Compatibility with TelonnsorFlow Selonrving**: Selonamlelonss intelongration with elonxisting TelonnsorFlow Selonrving clielonnts via its gRPC API, elonnabling elonasy intelongration, smooth delonploymelonnt, and scaling in production elonnvironmelonnts.
-- **Plugin Architecture for Different Runtimes**: Navi's pluggable architecture supports various machine learning runtimes, providing adaptability and extensibility for diverse use cases.
-Out-of-the-box support is available for TensorFlow and Onnx Runtime, with PyTorch in an experimental state.
+- **Plugin Architeloncturelon for Diffelonrelonnt Runtimelons**: Navi's pluggablelon architeloncturelon supports various machinelon lelonarning runtimelons, providing adaptability and elonxtelonnsibility for divelonrselon uselon caselons.
+Out-of-thelon-box support is availablelon for TelonnsorFlow and Onnx Runtimelon, with PyTorch in an elonxpelonrimelonntal statelon.

-## Current State
+## Currelonnt Statelon

-While Navi's features may not be as comprehensive as its open-source counterparts, its performance-first mindset makes it highly efficient.
+Whilelon Navi's felonaturelons may not belon as comprelonhelonnsivelon as its opelonn-sourcelon countelonrparts, its pelonrformancelon-first mindselont makelons it highly elonfficielonnt.
-- Navi for TensorFlow is currently the most feature-complete, supporting multiple input tensors of different types (float, int, string, etc.).
+- Navi for TelonnsorFlow is currelonntly thelon most felonaturelon-complelontelon, supporting multiplelon input telonnsors of diffelonrelonnt typelons (float, int, string, elontc.).
-- Navi for Onnx primarily supports one input tensor of type string, used in Twitter's home recommendation with a proprietary BatchPredictRequest format.
+- Navi for Onnx primarily supports onelon input telonnsor of typelon string, uselond in Twittelonr's homelon reloncommelonndation with a proprielontary BatchPrelondictRelonquelonst format.
-- Navi for Pytorch is compilable and runnable but not yet production-ready in terms of performance and stability.
+- Navi for Pytorch is compilablelon and runnablelon but not yelont production-relonady in telonrms of pelonrformancelon and stability.

-## Directory Structure
+## Direlonctory Structurelon

-- `navi`: The main code repository for Navi
+- `navi`: Thelon main codelon relonpository for Navi
-- `dr_transform`: Twitter-specific converter that converts BatchPredictionRequest Thrift to ndarray
+- `dr_transform`: Twittelonr-speloncific convelonrtelonr that convelonrts BatchPrelondictionRelonquelonst Thrift to ndarray
-- `segdense`: Twitter-specific config to specify how to retrieve feature values from BatchPredictionRequest
+- `selongdelonnselon`: Twittelonr-speloncific config to speloncify how to relontrielonvelon felonaturelon valuelons from BatchPrelondictionRelonquelonst
-- `thrift_bpr_adapter`: generated thrift code for BatchPredictionRequest
+- `thrift_bpr_adaptelonr`: gelonnelonratelond thrift codelon for BatchPrelondictionRelonquelonst

-## Content
+## Contelonnt
-We include all *.rs source code that makes up the main navi binaries for you to examine.
-The test and benchmark code, as well as configuration files are not included due to data security concerns.
+Welon includelon all *.rs sourcelon codelon that makelons up thelon main navi binarielons for you to elonxaminelon.
+Thelon telonst and belonnchmark codelon, as welonll as configuration filelons arelon not includelond duelon to data seloncurity concelonrns.

 ## Run
 in navi/navi you can run.
-Note you need to create a models directory and create some versions, preferably using epoch time, e.g., 1679693908377
+Notelon you nelonelond to crelonatelon a modelonls direlonctory and crelonatelon somelon velonrsions, prelonfelonrably using elonpoch timelon, elon.g., 1679693908377
 - scripts/run_tf2.sh
 - scripts/run_onnx.sh

 ## Build
-you can adapt the above scripts to build using Cargo
+you can adapt thelon abovelon scripts to build using Cargo